sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 cgroup.
 We are hard coding this config instead of using `containerd config default` because that currently has had a [bug](https://github.com/containerd/containerd/issues/4574) for many years that generates an invalid config.

+A cgroup (control group) is a Linux kernel feature that limits and tracks how much CPU, memory, and other resources a process can use.
+It's how containers get boxed in so one of them can't eat all the machine's resources.
+Both containerd and systemd can manage cgroups, and they need to agree on who's in charge.
+The config below tells containerd to let systemd handle it, which is what Kubernetes expects.

 ```bash
 ❯ cat <<EOF | sudo tee /etc/containerd/config.toml